Late Fees for Vehicle Registration Renewals in North Carolina Are Still Surprising Drivers

-The late registration fees range in amount from $15 to $25, but consumer confusion looms as to when the fees kick in
+The fees for being late when renewing your vehicle registration range in amount from $15 to $25, but some drivers don't know when the fees kick in

 Late Fees for Expired Registrations